trozware/troznet/content/app/wow-stats.md

 ---
-title: 'Wow Stats'
+title: 'Stats for WoW'
 date: 2020-10-14T11:43:03+10:00
 url: /wow-stats/
 comment: false
 toc: false
 ios_app_id: 1364247768
-ios_app_name: WoW Stats
+ios_app_name: Stats for WoW
-ios_app_desc: WoW Stats is a utility app for World of Warcraft players that gives them fast and easy access to the recommended stat priorities for each class and spec.
+ios_app_desc: Stats for WoW is a utility app for World of Warcraft players that gives them fast and easy access to the recommended stat priorities for each class and spec.
 ---

 ### Do you play [World of Warcraft][4]?